 The film features a very interesting plot about a normal pizza delivery boy who somehow meets a gangster and finds out that they have a lot in common.
-They now come into an agreement to help each other with their love lives.
+They now come to an agreement to help each other with their love lives.
 The film takes some serious turns from time to time, but never quite loses its touch.

 We love Punjabi Cinema, so we have created a list of Best Punjabi Movies of all Time, Do check that, Also share your views about our list of Best Punjabi Comedy Movies.
-Suggest some more comedy movies in Punjabi language in the comments.
+Suggest some more comedy movies in the Punjabi language in the comments.